-So I seem to use the word “twist” a lot:) probably because there are so many great ideas and concepts out there that ALMOST work for me and my family but not quite.
+So I seem to use the word “twist” a lot:) Probably because there are so many great ideas and concepts that ALMOST work for my family and me but not quite.
 And it’s the not quite part that makes it hard to implement or basically pointless to do.
 I am talking about meal planning, of course (the clue was in the title).
 It doesn’t quite work for me.

 Enter BUILDING BLOCKS

-Its basically meal prep for the week.
+It’s basically meal prep for the week.
 But not.
 I don’t make a week’s worth of dinners for my family or lunches for me in advance.
 What I do is I take a few hours and create the building blocks of a few meals.
-I don’t need to decided in advance what dishes I will be making- I just prepare ingredients.
-Than I can decide every day what I am in the mood of and what works for me time-wise.
+I don’t need to decide in advance what dishes I will be making- I just prepare ingredients.
+Then, I can decide every day what I am in the mood for and what works for me time-wise.

 Sunday: Grain bowl.
 (I do these A LOT).
-Took some of the beans, some rice, some beets and added some tomatoes.
+I took some of the beans, some rice, some beets, and added some tomatoes.
 Healthy meal.

 Monday- Took some of the rice and beans and mixed with tomato paste and spices.
 Sprinkled with fresh dill on top.
 I ate that with hot sauce.

-Tuesday- Grabbed some wraps (OK- actually my husband made from scratch but these are easily purchased!).
-Took the bean mixture and lettuce and made a burrito.
+Tuesday- Grabbed some wraps (OK- actually, my husband made from scratch, but these are easily purchased!).
+I took the bean mixture and lettuce and made a burrito.

 Wednesday- I had the same rice and beans mixture as Monday but added Dill Mayo (just mix dill and mayo) and ate that with a salad of lettuce and beets.
-It’s totally a different meal because its not spicy.
+It’s totally a different meal because it is not spicy.

-Thursday- DH was feeling a meat hankering so we bought some cheap skirt steak and cooked that.
+Thursday- DH was feeling a hankering for meat, so we bought some cheap skirt steak and cooked that.
 Cut it really thin and added to bean and rice mixture.
-He had hot sauce and I had dill mayo.
+He had hot sauce, and I had dill mayo.

-Full Disclaimer: This can get boring because you are eating a lot of the same main components every day.
-But its not exactly the same meal every day.
+Full Disclaimer: This can get boring because you are eating many of the same main components every day.
+But it’s not exactly the same meal every day.